Learning to Route: A Rule-Driven Agent Framework for Hybrid-Source Retrieval-Augmented Generation: Preliminaries

 \textbf{Hybrid-Enhanced QA.} We further enable hybrid-enhanced QA.
 Here, for each query, both the top-ranked document passages $\mathcal{D}_q$ and the extracted database facts $\mathcal{F}_q$ are retrieved and fused as context for the LLM: $a = \mathrm{LLM}(q, \mathcal{D}_q, \mathcal{F}_q)$.
 This hybridization aims to maximize answer coverage, informativeness, and trustworthiness.
 However, aggregating more information inevitably increases inference time and computational cost, and in some cases, introducing excessive context may even hurt answer quality.

-\textbf{Routing Mechanisms.} The complementary nature of document and database augmentation presents a new challenge: for each incoming question, how to dynamically select the most effective enhancement pathway, so as to balance answer quality, response latency, and computational cost.
-We formalize this as a query routing problem: given a question $q$, a routing agent selects an augmentation path $p_q \in \mathcal{P} = \{\texttt{Doc}, \texttt{DB}, \texttt{Hybrid}, \texttt{LLM}\}$ according to a policy, which aims to optimize an overall utility objective combining quality, latency, and cost.
-The selected pathway then determines which information is retrieved and used to construct the prompt for the downstream LLM, which generates the final answer.
-This design allows the system to flexibly adapt to each query’s needs, leveraging the complementary strengths of both data sources while managing system efficiency.
+\textbf{Routing Mechanisms.} The complementary nature of document and database augmentation presents a new challenge: for each question, how to dynamically select the most effective enhancement pathway to balance answer quality, response latency, and computational cost.
+We formalize this as a query routing problem: given a question $q$, a routing agent selects an augmentation path $p_q \in \mathcal{P} = {\texttt{Doc}, \texttt{DB}, \texttt{Hybrid}, \texttt{LLM}}$ according to a policy that optimizes a utility objective combining quality, latency, and cost.
+The selected pathway determines which information is retrieved and used to construct the prompt for the downstream LLM, which generates the final answer.
+This design allows the system to flexibly adapt to each query’s needs, leveraging the complementary strengths of both data sources while managing efficiency.